Remember your first business?

 What’s the actual decision you're making?

-✅ Good: "Assess the top 3 risks in this SaaS contract before signature."
+✅ Good: “Assess top 3 risks in this SaaS contract before signature.”

-❌ Bad: "Tell me the risks, rewrite the contract, summarize all clauses, and give me legal advice."
+❌ Bad: “Tell me the risks, summarize everything, rewrite it, and be my lawyer.”

-Why this works: A sharp objective keeps the model from wandering off like a kid chasing the ice cream truck.
+Why it works: A sharp objective keeps AI from wandering off like a kid chasing the ice cream truck.

 Choose the 2–3 most critical categories.